quiquee/obc-docs/protocol-spec.md

 ```

 #### GET_STATE
-Chaincode sends `GET_STATE` message to get the value whose key is specified in the `payload`.
+Chaincode sends a `GET_STATE` message to retrieve the value whose key is specified in the `payload`.

 #### DEL_STATE
-Chaincode sends `DEL_STATE` message to delete the value whose key is specified in the `payload`.
+Chaincode sends a `DEL_STATE` message to delete the value whose key is specified in the `payload`.

 #### RANGE_QUERY_STATE
 Chaincode sends a `RANGE_QUERY_STATE` message to get a range of values.
 The message `payload` contains a `RangeQueryStateInfo` object.